Header Image for Kington St. Michael Village Website

 News

-Churchyard and burial gorund
+Churchyard and burial ground

 The churchyard belongs to the whole village; it is the village burial ground.
 Anyone living in the village (and a number of others) have a legal right to be buried here.
 It is not just for church-goers.